Key takeaways

 How metoprolol works

-Metoprolol, also known by the brand names Lopressor and Toprol XL, is a beta blocker prescribed to help lower blood pressure, reduce chest pain, and increase your chances of survival after a heart attack or heart disease.
-Metoprolol works by blocking beta-1 adrenergic receptors, explains Michael Goyfman, MD, chief of cardiology and director of echocardiography at Long Island Jewish Forest Hills in New York.
-“This results in a slower heart rate as well as reduced contractility of the heart,” he says.
-“Both of those effects decrease the oxygen demands of the heart and so improve symptoms of angina when there is insufficient blood supply to the heart muscle.”
-This mechanism is also thought to be what causes the blood pressure lowering effects of metoprolol, Dr. Goyfam adds.
-Clinical studies have shown that metoprolol lowers pulse and how hard your heart has to work during exercise, as well as decrease your systolic blood pressure during exercise.
+Metoprolol (brand names Lopressor, Toprol XL, and Kapspargo) is a beta blocker prescribed to help lower blood pressure, reduce chest pain, and increase your chances of survival in people with heart failure or after a heart attack.
+It blocks beta-1 adrenergic receptors, explains Michael Goyfman, MD, chief of cardiology and director of echocardiography at Long Island Jewish Forest Hills in New York.
+“This results in a slower heart rate as well as reduced contractility of the heart,” he says, which decreases the heart’s oxygen demand and alleviates angina symptoms.
+Clinical studies have shown that metoprolol lowers pulse and how hard your heart has to work during exercise, as well as decreases your systolic blood pressure during exercise.

 RELATED: Metoprolol tartrate vs. metoprolol succinate | Metoprolol alternatives | Can you take beta blockers and exercise?